 How long will my claim take?

-It’s not uncommon for abuse claims to take many years, so don’t anticipate sexual abuse compensation to paid quickly.
+It’s not uncommon for sports and youth club abuse claims to take many years, so don’t anticipate sexual abuse compensation to be paid quickly.
 The amount of time a claim takes depends upon how many factors.
-For example, an ongoing police investigation can delay cases and a lot depends upon whether the Defendants are prepared to admit responsibility from the outset.
+For example, an ongoing police investigation into football abuse can delay cases.
+A lot depends upon whether the defendants are prepared to admit responsibility from the outset.

 Will I need to give evidence against my abuser in court?